Medically reviewed by Drugs.com. Last updated on Dec 24, 2021.

-A nurse or other trained health professional will give you this medicine.
-This medicine is given by placing a special round container on your skin.
-The container pushes the medicine into the skin, and does not use a needle to do this.
-You or your child will hear a popping noise when the medicine is given.
+A nurse or other trained health professional will give you this medicine in a medical facility.
+This medicine is given by placing a special round device on your skin.
+The device pushes the medicine into the skin, and does not use a needle to do this.
+You or your child will hear a popping sound when the medicine is given.

-It is very important that your doctor check you closely for any problems or unwanted effects that may be caused by this medicine.
+It is very important that your doctor check you or your child's progress closely to make sure this medicine is working properly.
+Blood tests may be needed to check for any problems or unwanted effects that may be caused by this medicine.